sgaliamov/il-lighten-comparer/roadmap.md

 - [x] generate comparers for simple members
 - [x] `IgnoreCollectionOrder` setting
 - [x] use `DetectCycles` setting
-- [ ] refactor tests - ensure all branch execution
+- [x] refactor tests - ensure all branch execution
+- [x] refactor visitors
+- [x] introduce variables scope to not have to track variable buckets
 - [ ] customization setting to override comparer with specific implementation
 - [ ] smart configuration builder
 - [ ] define order for members using expressions, order of generated code affects sorting